 The National Conservation Easement Database (NCED) includes records from land trusts and public agencies throughout the United States.
 The purpose of NCED is to provide a nationwide system for sharing and managing information about conservation easements.
 The website allows the user to run reports on your state(s) of interest.
 More advanced searches include but are not limited to easement types, easements by counties, easement holders, and easement purposes.
 The report includes graphs/charts that aid in the interpretation of conservation easements and queries offer map depictions.
 The easement records within the system are provided voluntarily and updated periodically.
 Easement holders and landowners both are encouraged to participate.
 In Minnesota several state, federal and non-governmental organizations participate in this program.
-Few local governments were identified as participates in the MCED, visit the website at www.conservationeasement.us.
+Few local governments were identified as participants in the database.
+To run a report for your area of interest or to learn more on how to participate in the NCED, visit the website at www.conservationeasement.us.